David Sancious: Session and touring musician

-By 1988 Sancious was a member of Peter Gabriel's touring band and he played with the singer during the Amnesty International Human Rights Now!
+By 1986, Sancious was a member of Peter Gabriel's touring band and he played with the singer during the Amnesty International Human Rights Now!
 Tour.
 This led to a mini-reunion with Springsteen and the E Street Band, with Sancious sitting in on several occasions throughout the tour.
 He also recorded some new sessions with Springsteen which were later released on Human Touch and Tracks.

-He would also record and tour with two of that tour's other headliners, Sting and Youssou N'Dour.
+He also recorded and performed with two of that tour's other headliners, Sting and Youssou N'Dour.
 He played keyboards on Sting's The Soul Cages and Ten Summoner's Tales albums and toured with Sting in support of both.

 Other session and touring work Sancious has done includes Living Colour, Seal, Bryan Ferry, Julia Fordham, Robbie Dupree, Natalie Merchant, Eric Clapton, Jon Anderson of Yes, and Hall & Oates.

-More recently Sancious has released two new solo recordings,

-Nine Piano Improvisations (2000) and Cinema (2005).
-In 2006, Sancious teamed up with guitarist and singer /songwriter Francis Dunnery to play keyboards and make several live appearances for Dunnery's The Gulley Flats Boys.
+Sancious released Nine Piano Improvisations (2000) and Cinema (2005).

-In 2003 David recorded with Robbie Dupree and received wide appeal for this very intimate recording.
-This nine song CD was well received in jazz circles across the United States and Europe.

-In 2005 Sancious would be interviewed for, and featured in, the Wings for Wheels documentary included on the Born to Run 30th Anniversary Edition re-release of the famed Springsteen song and album.

-In 2007 David released LIVE in the now, a selection of recordings of live performances by Sancious featuring drummer Joe Bonadio on several tracks.
+In 2005 Sancious would be interviewed for, and featured in, the Wings for Wheels documentary included on the Born to Run 30th Anniversary Edition re-release of the Springsteen song and album.
+Sancious teamed up with guitarist and singer/songwriter Francis Dunnery in 2006 to play keyboards and make several live appearances for Dunnery's The Gulley Flats Boys.
+In 2007, Sancious released LIVE in the now, a selection of recordings of live performances by Sancious featuring drummer Joe Bonadio on several tracks.

 In 2007 and 2008 Sancious toured with Zucchero Fornaciari during the "Fly" and "All the Best" world tours.
 In 2009, Sancious toured Australia, New Zealand, and Japan on keyboards with Jeff Beck, who was accompanied by Vinnie Colaiuta on drums and Tal Wilkenfeld on bass.
 In 2010, Sancious toured the UK with Francis Dunnery "Fearless Tour", Tony Beard on drums, Jamie Bishop on bass & Dorie Jackson vocals.

 In 2016, Sancious played with Peter Gabriel and Sting on a co-headlined tour.